KSNV: 1970s license challenge

 Hearings opened in Las Vegas in March 1973.
 Reynolds admitted to "overloading", crowding local advertisements into network continuity and "clutter"; Ed Tabor, the general manager, downplayed clipping by calling it "a common practice in the industry".
 Valley Broadcasting stumbled in presenting its case.
 A full day of testimony, consisting of a key witness whose complaints to the FCC kickstarted the clipping case, was struck from the record; administrative law judge Chester Naumowicz rejected additional documentation provided by the challengers to support their bid.
 Naumowicz issued his initial decision in June 1974: a double denial.
-He found against Donrey's operation of KORK-TV, finding its correspondence "rife with inaccurate and misleading statements", but he also refused to grant a permit to Valley Broadcasting over a series of financial complications, opting not to "gamble the public interest".
+He found against Donrey's operation of KORK-TV, finding its correspondence "rife with inaccurate and misleading statements".
+However, he also refused to grant a permit to Valley Broadcasting over a series of financial complications, opting not to "gamble the public interest".
 Among the issues he cited in Valley's application was the conditioning of financing on a network affiliation and vice versa, as well as difficulties in obtaining the proposed transmitter site.

 Naumowicz's initial decision was appealed to the full commission, which issued an identical ruling on a 6–0 vote in July 1976.
 The commission denied Donrey a renewal for KORK-TV while denying Las Vegas Valley Broadcasting Company a permit over financial qualifications.
 It instead moved to open the channel 3 facility to all filers.
 This decision was appealed by both parties, which asked the commission to reconsider.
 Donrey argued that the commission made an error and alleged that Broadcasting magazine had been leaked a copy of the decision; Valley Broadcasting objected to being found financially unqualified.
 The case came before the United States Court of Appeals for the District of Columbia Circuit, which in 1978 likewise denied KORK-TV a renewal.
 However, the D.C.
 Circuit reversed and remanded to the FCC the part of the order denying the Las Vegas Valley Broadcasting Company application.
 One last attempt by Donrey to appeal this order to the Supreme Court was rebuffed on April 30, 1979, marking the end of a legal fight that had stretched nearly eight years.